nehasm/e-comm-ui/README.md

 - **Arrow Controls:** Users can navigate through the carousel using arrow controls.

-- **User Interaction:** Clicking or selecting a card highlights the selected item and smoothly transitions to the main card.
+- **User Interaction:** Clicking on the dots below with respect to the card highlights the selected item and smoothly transitions to the main card.

 ## 3. Technologies Used